GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 $ npm install -d tailwindcss postcss autoprefixer
 ```

-This installs `tailwindcss` and its peer dependancies using `npm`.
+This installs `tailwindcss` and its peer dependencies using `npm`.
 The project structure will be modified as below:

 ```python
 project_folder